 - In general, buildings and garden spaces should be designed to work with the prevailing slope of the block.
 This suggests the potential of stepping the ground plane of the building, with different rooms on different levels (split level). - Homes built on elevated footings (stumps) to avoid retaining on sloping lots will need to provide sufficient thermal mass and under floor insulation to achieve efficient thermal performance (see Sections 4.1, Thermal Performance, and 6.7, Insulation). - Where there is significant level change on the block down to the street, consider incorporating 'tuck-under' parking at ground level with the house above.
-This may facilitate a more direct interface with the communal space and offer better views on the street side. - Integrate benched areas with natural landform by using landscaped batters in preference to retaining walls (see also Section 5.7, Fences and Retaining Walls). - To reduce impact of a large flood event, it is recommended that building pad levels are set such that the finished floor level is a minimum of 300mm above low edge of the adjacent road pavement.
-Specific minimum Relative Levels (RLs) for pads is noted for some lots on the relevant Local Development Plan.
+This may facilitate a more direct interface with the communal space and offer better views on the street side. - Integrate benched areas with natural landform by using landscaped batters in preference to retaining walls (see also Section 5.7, Fences and Retaining Walls).
+If installing batters, show on site plans how the associated surface water runoff will be managed on site without impacting neighbouring properties. - Any retaining walls higher than 0.5m above Natural Ground Level (NGL) will require Planning Approval from the Shire of Augusta-Margaret River.